browserengineering/book/book/invalidation.md

 16-8 *`:hover` pseudo-class*.
 There is a `:hover` pseudo-class that identifies elements the mouse is [hovering over][hover-pseudo].
-Implement it by sending mouse hover events to the active `Tab` and hit testing to find out which element is hovered.
+Implement it by sending mouse hover events to the active `Tab` and hit-testing to find out which element is being hovered over.
 Try to avoid [forcing a layout][forced-layout-hit-test] in this hit test; one way to do that is to store a `pending_hover` on the `Tab` and run the hit test after `layout` during `render`, and then perform *another* render to invalidate the hovered element's style.